 STEP 1: Separation from the Feminine.

 I had a sister once.
-Lips as red as blood.
-Hair as black as night.
-Skin as white as snow.
+Lips red as blood.
+Hair black as night.
+Skin white as snow.
 Well, not exactly.
-She tanned nicely in the Summer.
+She tanned nicely in the summer.

 We had a lovely life.
 Uncomplicated.
 Simple.
 Though we looked nothing alike, she was my mirror.
 My twin soul in every way.
 One did not step without the others hand.
 One did not give without the other by her side.
 I loved her and she me.
 A sisterhood quite like no other.

 STEP 2: Identification with the Masculine and Gathering of Allies:

 We rarely disagreed until the day of the dwarf.
 T’was misty and an eeriness filled the icy air.
 A green tinge stained the sky, like a brew in a cauldron.
 What a cliché for a pointy hatted demon to present himself upon our doorstep, when the world outside looked fit to end.